alirezadir/Production-Level-Deep-Learning/README.md

   * [Comet](https://www.comet.ml/): lets you track code, experiments, and results on ML projects
   * [Weights & Biases](https://www.wandb.com/): Record and visualize every detail of your research with easy collaboration
   * [MLFlow Tracking](https://www.mlflow.org/docs/latest/tracking.html#tracking): for logging parameters, code versions, metrics, and output files as well as visualization of the results.
+  * [Hopsworks Experiments](https://github.com/logicalclocks/hopsworks): for logging hyperparameters, results, notebooks, datasets/features used for training, and any output files/images.
     * Automatic experiment tracking with one line of code in python
     * Side by side comparison of experiments
     * Hyper parameter tuning